windicss/docs/posts/story.md

 ## Future

 I never thought about replacing Tailwind CSS.
-In addition to my personal interest, the development of this project is also a personal need. tailwindcss can almost be regarded as a giant now, he has  more than 3,000 commits and more than 100 contributors.
-But when such an achievement is achieved, changing the track is not an easy thing to do. tailwindcss uses libraries like lodash and postcss, I think this will not change.
+In addition to my personal interest, the development of this project is also a personal need.
+Tailwind CSS can almost be regarded as a giant now as it has more than 3,000 commits with 100+ contributors.
+But when such an achievement is achieved, changing the track is not an easy thing to do.
+Tailwind CSS uses libraries like lodash and postcss and I think this will not change.
 Switch to typescript?
 Not sure, I think they should still like their workflow.

 In any case, I would like to thank the developers who developed Tailwind for such a good front-end tool.
 But I also hope that when you encounter a speed bottleneck, or want to experience some new features, give Windi CSS a try.